 Between the two high-intensity phases of the Russian-Ukrainian war (2014-2015 and 2022), Ukraine suffered at least two massive cyberattacks: one against its power infrastructure, which caused blackouts for large parts of the population in 2015, and another linked to NotPetya ransomware in 2017.
 NATO STRATCOM believes that both were a rehearsal for a future cyberwar since the scale and cost of the attacks far exceeded their destructive results.

 After the two attacks mentioned above, Kyiv boosted its efforts to strengthen its national cyber defense infrastructure.
-The government established several cyber centers, such as the UA30 within the Special Communications and Information Service of the Federal Protective Service of Russia and the Situational Center for Ensuring Cybersecurity within the Security Service of Ukraine (SBU).
+The government established several cyber centers, such as the UA30 within the Situational Center for Ensuring Cybersecurity within the Security Service of Ukraine (SBU).
 The Ukrainian security strategy’s shift in focus from protection against non-military to military threats occurred in the second half of 2021 (see, for example, the 2021 parliament’s Cyber Security Strategy).
 It emphasized building an effective cyber defense, creating cyber troops, countering intelligence and subversive activities, and developing asymmetric deterrence tools, among other areas of focus.

 Psychological Operations Linked to Symbolic Politics